 Total corporate spending on carbon removal credits

 Along with federal funding, private investment will need to assume a major role in the scale-up of carbon removal technologies.
-Available data indicates carbon removal spending increased from nearly $10 million in 2022 to nearly $39 million in the first half of 2023.
+Available data indicates carbon removal spending increased from $7 million in 2020 to nearly $1.5 billion in the first half of 2023.

 Along with federal funding, private investment will need to assume a major role in the scale-up of carbon removal technologies.
 As more corporations put forward net-zero pledges, many will turn to these technologies to meet their targets.